Prefixes and Suffixes Do Not Belong in Interface Names

 Type = Class + Interface + Descendants

-In the OOP world, both classes and interfaces are considered types.
-If I use a type when declaring a property or a parameter, from the developer's perspective, there is no difference between whether the type they are relying on is a class or an interface.
-That's the cool thing that makes interfaces so useful, actually.
-It's what gives their existence meaning.
-(Seriously: what would interfaces be for if this principle didn't apply?
+In the world of OOP, both classes and interfaces are considered types.
+When using a type in a property or parameter declaration, there is no difference from a developer's perspective between whether the type being relied upon is a class or an interface.
+This is a fantastic feature that makes interfaces so useful.
+It gives their existence meaning.
+(Seriously: what would be the point of interfaces if this principle didn't apply?
 Try to think about it.)

 Take a look at this code: